TiberiuGingu/Autofocus/README.md

 ## How does it work?

-The picture is blurred with a certain level introduced from the keyboard.In order to determine the function between the contrast and blur level we need to utilize a training process and the Least Squares method.
-The minimum of this function is calculated to find the optimal blur level for which the image is in focus.
+The picture is blurred with a certain level introduced from the keyboard.

+Then a training process is needed to determine the function between the contrast and blur level .The image is blurred with different levels and the contrasts are calculated, to obtain a data set.
+The minimum of this function is used to find the optimal blur level for which the image is in focus.

 ## How to run the program